 Clear Skin – Cardamom can be considered a saviour for acne-prone skin.
 It prevents breakouts and erases blemishes.
 It controls the flow of sebum and clears out all clogged pores.
 Its anti-inflammatory elements work to get rid of skin irritation and even out skin complexion.

 Softer Lips – Chapped lips are no more concern due to the antioxidants present in Cardamom.
 Cardamom essential oils are added to lip balms for the fragrance and also to make the lips smooth.

-2 Healthy Ways to Add Cardamom to Your Diet
+2 Healthy Ways to Add Cardamom (Elaichi) to Your Diet

 There are multiple healthy cardamom recipes that are not just delicious, but come loaded with other nutritious ingredients.
 Let’s find the different ways to use Cardamom to spice up your cooking.